 Usually when it comes to chemotherapy, the hair on the head is first to go.
 Losing the eyebrows and eyelashes comes after it, sometimes soon after the hair loss and sometimes at the very end of the treatment of the person.
 Most people don’t really notice the loss of their lashes as it happens because it usually doesn’t hurt.
 Some people may experience some irritation and maybe even itching but as soon as the eyelashes fall out completely, these symptoms tend to subside.
 The really important thing to pay attention to is not to try and pull out the lashes on your own as that may cause additional and unnecessary irritation of the eyelids.

 Eyelashes fall out usually because the chemo medications dry out the gentle skin of the eyelids and make it dehydrated thus causing the lashes to fall out.
-You can feel free to discuss some moisturising eyedrops with your doctor in order to soothe the skin on the eyelids a little bit.
+You can feel free to discuss some moisturizing eyedrops with your doctor in order to soothe the skin on the eyelids a little bit.
 However, this will not prevent the lashes from falling out.

 They do grow back!

 Losing the hair on our heads can be overwhelming enough, but the doctor telling you that you will lose your eyelashes as well can be quite overwhelming, especially for women.
 Eyelashes primarily serve to protect the eyes from exposure to the elements.
 Moreover, eyelashes are one of our most important facial features and women pay a lot of attention to them.
 They frame the eye and represent a little piece of our image so they play a good part in our self-esteem.
 This can affect both men and women and unlike the head where we can temporarily use a wig, for the eyelashes it is a bit more complicated.
-False lashes are not really a viable option and this goes especially for men.
+False lashes and lash extensions are not really a viable option and this goes especially for men.
 One should be very careful if attempting this temporary cover up as false lashes tend to cause irritation and allergic reactions so please consult your doctor before doing so.

 What to use to boost eyelash regrowth?